 The night of the shooting a mental health team arrived at a local firehouse where a gathering of 40 Amish neighbors came to find information and answers to questions about dealing with trauma.

-Rather than dwell on the victims, "though this is a close-knit community, where few are strangers,” Amish residents spoke of their concern for Roberts’ family; their sorrow that a man could become so unhinged, so alienated from the Lord.
+Rather than dwell on the victims, “though this is a close-knit community, where few are strangers,” Amish residents spoke of their concern for the Roberts family; their sorrow that a man could become so unhinged, so alienated…

 An Amish woman who gave her name as Irene also expressed compassion for the gunman.
 “I am very thankful,” she said, “that I was raised to believe you don’t fight back.
 You should forgive.”